On Particle Mass Changes and GR: Space-time Topology Causes LHC Leakage: Abstract

 \section{Abstract}

-It is argued that a change in particle rest mass reconnects space-time.
-The LHC can probe this topological effect through the particle leakage ($\ge 20$\%) that it experiences in particle mass changing interactions.
+It is argued that a change in particle rest mass must involve a multiply connected space-time topology.
+The LHC can probe these topological effects through the particle leakage ($\approx 18$\%) that it experiences in particle mass changing interactions.
+With a probability of $\approx 82$\%, this 4-space leakage causes a downward shift in the observable Higgs mass, from its physical value of 131.6 GeV to 125.2 GeV.

 Mach's principle formed one of the great motivations for Einstein's general theory of relativity (GR); the inertia of matter locally is determined by the mass distribution of the universe globally.
 The Einstein equation, using the equality of inertial and gravitational mass, expresses this through the interplay between space-time curvature and energy-momentum.
 In particle physics, the Higgs symmetry breaking[1] mechanism is believed to introduce the rest masses of elementary particles below the, spatially constant, electroweak energy scale, $E_H=246$ GeV.
 If particles enter a measuring apparatus with an energy well above $E_H$ then the subsequent interactions can restore the electroweak symmetry locally and temporarily, and observers should find different rest masses.